Configuration Options

 Use single quotes to escape the value of the username and password!

-Use double quotes to escape the value of all environment variables except for username and password!
+Use double quotes to escape the value of all other environment variables!

 Most environment variables don’t have special characters aside from spaces.
 For those variables is it enough to wrap them in double quotes.